department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/pre-need-eligibility/after-you-apply.md

 ### What do my family members need to do to request my burial at the time of need?

-At the time of need, the person arranging your burial will need to call the National Cemetery Scheduling Office at <a href="tel:+1-800-535-1117">1-800-535-1117</a> to request a burial.
+At the time of need, the person arranging your burial should call the National Cemetery Scheduling Office at <a href="tel:+1-800-535-1117">1-800-535-1117</a> to request a burial.
 They'll need your pre-need eligibility determination letter at that time.

 We'll also keep a copy of your letter and supporting documents in our system to help speed up burial arrangements.
 When your family member or authorized representative requests your burial, we'll confirm your pre-need eligibility determination based on the laws in effect at that time. <br>